 Greetings from Mr. Kato

 "Thank you very much.
-I hope that you all truly enjoyed today's event.
+I hope that everyone really enjoyed today's event.

-There were also a lot of caterpillars, so I imagine it must have been a bit difficult.
+There were also a lot of caterpillars, so I think it must have been a bit difficult.

-As Mr. Bamboo Forest explained to us along the way, we collect the seeds, sow them, water them, and then when the children are in sixth grade, they plant them, and when they are 20 years old, the flowers will bloom and we hope that they will come and see the flowers again.
+As Mr. Takebayashi explained to us along the way, we collect the seeds, sow them, water them, and then when the children reach sixth grade, they plant them, and when they turn 20, the flowers will bloom and we hope that they will come and see the flowers again.

-I would like everyone to come back to my hometown of Hokuryu Town with their friends and reminisce about the past, and how even though there were lots of caterpillars back then, we still had cherry blossom viewing and had a really good time.
+I hope that everyone will come to my hometown of Hokuryu Town with their friends and reminisce about the past, reminiscing about how even though there were lots of caterpillars, we still had a great time enjoying the cherry blossoms.

-I'm sure you will study this again at school later, but if you feel like it, I would appreciate it if you could go to the library and research cherry trees, which I think will give you a deeper understanding, so I would appreciate your help.
+I'm sure you will study this again at school later, but if you feel like it, I think you'll be able to gain a deeper understanding if you go to the library and research cherry trees, so I'd appreciate your help.

-"I would like to thank the teachers and everyone else who came out today, despite the heat, and for helping to ensure a successful completion of the course, and I would like to express my gratitude to them," said Representative Kato.
+"I would like to express my gratitude to the teachers and everyone else who came out today despite the heat and helped us to successfully complete the course," said Representative Kato.

 Everyone gives a thank you speech